LesFruitsDefendus/guides/docs/source/harvest-guide/welcome-volunteer-pickers.md

 # Welcoming the volunteer pickers

-As the pickleader, it is absolutely necessary that you arrive at the pick site before anyone else so that you can receive and manage the volunteer pickers.
+As the pick-leader, it is absolutely necessary that you arrive at the pick site before anyone else so that you can receive and manage the volunteer pickers.
 Please do not be late!

 A fruit pick is a fun, social activity, and a large part of your role as pick leader consists of ensuring that everyone enjoys themselves.
-To facilitate this, please welcome the volunteer pickers with a smile, encourage introductions to one another, and initiate conversation if you're comfortable doing so (if you're more introverted, don't worry! -- generally, volunteer pickers get to work right away and often end up chatting a lot amongst one another).
+To facilitate this, please welcome the volunteer pickers with a smile, encourage introductions to one another, and initiate conversation if you're comfortable doing so (if you're more introverted, don't worry! -- generally, volunteer pickers get to work right away and often end up chatting a lot among one another).

 Let the volunteer pickers know that the pick won't start until everyone has arrived.
 That being said, don't wait too long to start (max.
 10-15 minutes after scheduled meeting time), as occasionally volunteers simply don't show up.